 The proposed site plan places a cluster of four of the two-unit buildings, each 11 feet away from the other.
 After the turn around area, there is a cluster of two buildings, again spaced 11 feet apart.
 The spaces between the buildings are not adequate to be considered usable outdoor space.
-Each unit has a proposed
+No change.
+There is only an 11-foot separation between each structure.